mschemmel/finder/README.md

 # motifs

-A small python script to locate motifs in nucleotide sequences.
+A python script to locate motifs in nucleotide sequences.
 The underlying idea was to identify binding sites that comprise only a few nucleotides in target sequences, such as those required for miRNA or primer binding sites.
 Of course, it can also be used as a general tool to identify partial regions in nucleotide sequences.
 The identification of degenerated sequences as query is also supported.

 ## Getting Started
 It is written in python3.